retf/Boost.Application/README.md

 Note that here we are using version 4.8 (0.4.8).
 If you are using current version 4.9 (0.4.9) you need adapt all article samples.

+Library use:<br>
+[Build a Server Application using Application Library] (http://www.codeproject.com/Articles/756866/Build-a-Server-Application-using-Application-Libra)

+Library customization:<br>
 [Creating a New Application Mode] (http://www.codeproject.com/Articles/695937/Creating-a-New-Application-Mode)

-[Build a Server Application using Application Library] (http://www.codeproject.com/Articles/756866/Build-a-Server-Application-using-Application-Libra)

 ###Installation Notes